 Use SSH to tunnel into the master node and create a secure connection.
 For more information, see Option 2, Part 1: Set Up an SSH Tunnel to the Master Node Using Dynamic Port Forwarding in the Amazon EMR Management Guide.

 Install a web browser with a proxy tool, such as the FoxyProxy plug-in for Firefox, to create a SOCKS proxy for AWS domains.
 For more information, see Option 2, Part 2: Configure Proxy Settings to View Websites Hosted on the Master Node in the Amazon EMR Management Guide.

 With the proxy set and the SSH connection open, you can view the Ganglia metrics by opening a browser window with http://

 master-public-dns-nameis the public DNS address of the master server in the HBase cluster.

 To view Ganglia log files on the master node

 If the cluster is still running, you can access the log files by using SSH to connect to the master node and navigating to the

 /var/log/ganglia/rrdsdirectory.
 For more information, see Connect to the Master Node Using SSH in the Amazon EMR Management Guide.

 To view Ganglia log files on Amazon S3

-If you configured the cluster to persist log files to Amazon S3 when you launched it, the Ganglia log files will be written there as well.
-Logs are written to Amazon S3 every five minutes, so there may be a slight delay for the latest log files to be available.
+If you configured the cluster to persist log files to Amazon S3 when you launched it, the Ganglia log files are written there as well.
+Logs are written to Amazon S3 every five minutes, so there may be a slight delay before the latest log files are available.
 For more information, see View HBase Log Files.